-409. Describe the orientation and training that mentors working with youth will receive and/or indicate the number of adult volunteers who will provide adult-supervised activities and how they will be selected as well as the orientation and training that volunteers working with youth will receive.
+- 410. Describe the specific adult-supervised activities to be conducted and how these activities will have a primary emphasis on the topics outlined in this procurement in Section I, Introduction (page 1). - 411.
+Describe the orientation and training that adults working with youth will receive and indicate the number of adult volunteers who will provide adult-supervised activities and how they will be selected as well as the orientation and training that volunteers working with youth will receive.